-The combined BS/MS degree program in Geosciences allows qualified students to earn both degrees in a shorter amount of time than typically required for earning degrees sequentially.
-The accelerated program is designed for highly qualified undergraduate students in the Earth and Environment, allowing them to complete their MS degree within approximately 2.5 years after starting their second
+The combined BS/MS degree program in Geosciences allows qualified students to earn both the BS in Geosciences and a non-thesis MS in Geosciences in a shorter amount of time than typically required for earning degrees sequentially.
+The accelerated program is designed for highly qualified undergraduate students in the Department of Earth and Environment.

-To be considered for admission to the combined bachelor's/master's degree program, students must have completed at least 75-90 credits in the bachelor's degree program at FIU and meet the admissions criteria for the graduate degree program to which they are applying.
+To be considered for admission to the combined bachelor's/master's degree program, students must have completed at least 75 credit hours including all lower division requirements, have at least 30 credit hours remaining in the program and meet the admissions criteria for the graduate degree program to which they are applying.
 Students need only apply once to the combined degree program, but the application must be submitted to Graduate Admissions before the student starts the last 30 credits of the bachelor's degree program.
 A student admitted to the combined degree program will be considered to have undergraduate status until the student applies for graduation from their bachelor's degree program.
-Upon conferral of the bachelor's degree, the student will be granted graduate status and be eligible for graduate assistantships.
-Only 5000-level or higher courses, and no more than the number of credits specified by the program catalog, may be applied toward both
+Only 5000-level or higher courses, and no more than the number of credits specified by the program catalog, may be applied toward both degrees.